Spring 2020 Courses in Ukrainian Studies

 Instructor: Valerii Kuchynskyi

-Ukraine is at war and the country is in turmoil.
-What is to be done by the Government to rebuff foreign aggression, eradicate corruption, improve the economic situation and implement reforms?
-What are the chances of the new opposition to succeed?
-Will the Minsk accords be implemented?
-These and other issues, including behind-the-scene politics, power struggle and diplomatic activities, are dealt with in the newly revised course delivered by a career diplomat.
+Ukraine is at war, the country is in turmoil.
+What are the chances of the new Government to reach a "peaceful solution" in the Donbass, eradicate corruption, improve economic situation and implement reforms?
+Is there a future for the Minsk accords?
+What's the significance of the Normandy Summit?
+These and other issues, including behind- the- scene- politics, power struggle and diplomatic activities, are dealt with in the newly revised course delivered by a career diplomat.
 The course is aimed at both graduate and advanced undergraduate students.

 ELEMENTARY UKRAINIAN II